-The tiny thumb-sized USB flash drives we use to carry data around in our pockets are an odd mix of both fragility and resilience.
+The tiny thumb-sized USB flash drives/USB sticks we use to carrying data files around in our pockets are an odd mix of both fragility and resilience.
 These “thumb drives” or “jump drives” can survive perilous falls that would put any spinning disk media (such as your portable external hard drive) out of commission.
 Some can even survive taking a trip through the wash or accidentally accompanying you when you go for a swim.
-And yet in spite of their portability (and, paradoxically, in part because of their portability) these USB flash drives can easily get bent out of shape.
+And yet in spite of their portability (and, paradoxically, in part because of their portability), a USB stick can easily get bent out of shape.
 Literally.

 There are no moving parts in your USB flash drive, which is a massive point in its favor for resilience, as it doesn’t have to worry about things like read/write head crashes and platter scratches.
 All of the data lives on a NAND chip soldered onto the device’s PCB.
 The flash memory equivalent to platter damage and rotational scoring would be if the NAND chip became cracked or shattered by a heavy impact or crushing force, which is very rare.

 However, your typical USB flash drive or jump drive has one glaring weak point—bigger than the Death Star’s thermal exhaust port.
 The NAND chip and its controller board are soldered pretty securely to the thumb drive’s control board.
 It would take an unusual display of force to dislodge them from the board without breaking the chips.
 But the USB plug that connects the device to your computer is a different story.

 What’s the Weakest Point in a Flash Drive/USB Stick?